-The term autonomous learning is based on the idea that the whole process of learning (its planning, implementation and evaluation) is performed by the student.
-In both compulsory education and in our professional lives, we are often used to following the instructions of teachers, parents, superiors or other authorities.
-Self-study instead permits us a free choice of the content, procedure, times, locations, materials and style of learning (alone or with friends).
+The term autonomous learning is based on the idea that the whole process of learning (planning, implementation and evaluation) is performed by the student.
+In both compulsory education and our professional lives, we often follow the instructions of teachers, parents, superiors or other authorities.
+With self-study on the other hand, we are free to choose content, procedure, times, locations, materials and style of learning (alone or with friends).

-Autonomous learning not only helps improve language skills, but also helps improve personal organisation, which is useful in all aspects of our private, academic or professional lives.
+Autonomous learning not only helps us develop our language skills, but it also helps us improve our personal organisation skills, which is useful in all aspects of our private, academic and professional lives.

-The decision to follow a language course, where the learning process is already “planned” by a teacher, may appear easier: but a self-study path will complement this process, especially if a teacher-led course is limited to providing a certain number of language skills (e.g. grammar or conversation courses).
+Taking a language course in which the learning process is -“planned”- by a teacher may appear easier, but a self-study path complements this process, especially if a teacher-led course is limited to a certain number of language skills (e.g. grammar or conversation courses).

 Anyone can learn autonomously with sufficient motivation.
 The desire to learn is the best form of motivation.
-You do not need any special gift: you simply need to adapt the learning method to your own style as well as to your availability and personal needs.
+No special gifts are needed: you simply need to find the right learning method for your own personal style and identify your availability and personal needs.

-A successful self-study process requires careful planning that takes account of your needs and aims; regularly assesses the progress made and difficulties encountered; while continually adjusting the learner’s path.
-Without these processes you risk the unnecessary wasting of time and resources.
+A successful self-study process requires careful planning that takes account of your needs and aims, regularly assessing progress made and difficulties encountered while continually adjusting the learning strategy.
+Without this you risk unnecessary wasting of time and resources.

-Planning a study programme should preferably be done in writing.
-Answering a few questions may be useful before you formulate it,:
+You would be best writing out your study programme.
+Answering a few questions may be useful before you formulate it:

 What do I want to learn?

-First of all it is important to consider the reason you want to learn a language in order to define more concrete aims (e.g. for work, to gain a language qualification, for travelling abroad, etc.) and to identify your priorities, for example the need to learn only certain language skills (reading comprehension, oral expression, etc.).
+First of all it is important to think about why you want to learn a language, in order to define more concrete aims (e.g. for work, to gain a language qualification, for travelling abroad, etc.) and to identify your priorities, for example certain specific language skills (reading comprehension, oral expression, etc.).

 What resources do I need?

 Using inappropriate resources to achieve your aims may undermine your motivation.
-For this reason the choice of the tools used should correspond to your predetermined aims and interests, while being both pleasant and motivating.
+For this reason choose tools which correspond to your predetermined aims and interests, while being both pleasant and motivational.
 Some tips:

 When and how often?

-In this way you can simulate the regular timetable of a course – the time for studying develops into part of your routine, becoming a habit: At what time of the day do I find it easier to concentrate?
+In this way you can simulate the regular timetable of a course study time becomes part of your routine, becoming a habit - what time of the day do I find it easiest to concentrate?
 When am I least tired?

 What can help me?

-- Finding the right learning style will help you to study more effectively.
-Information and tests concerning learning styles can be found here
+- Finding the right learning style will help you study more effectively.
+Information and tests concerning learning styles can be found here.

-- A knowledge of your own language level can also help you in studying.
-Self-assessment tools for this purpose are available online: https://europass.cedefop.europa.eu/resources/european-language-levels-cefr, http://www.goethe-verlag.com/tests/index1.htm and http://www.testpodium.com/de/main/sprache.asp
+- Knowledge of your language level can also help you study.
+Self-assessment tools for this purpose are available online: https://europa.eu/europass/en/how-self-assess-your-language-skills , http://www.goethe-verlag.com/tests/index1.htm and http://www.testpodium.com/de/main/sprache.asp

-- A periodic evaluation of progress, through self-assessment tests (see above) and a meeting with a language tutor, remembering that each learning process takes place continuously and that mistakes promote learning!
+- Periodic progress evaluation, through self-assessment tests (see above) and a meeting with a language tutor, remembering that learning processes are continuous and that mistakes promote learning!

--The creation of a learning diary or a language portfolio; formulating ideas in writing obliges a learner to clarify their ideas and become aware of them.
-This process allows a learner to follow their learning step-by-step, understanding the stages and their own way of learning.
+-The creation of a learning diary or a language portfolio, formulating ideas in writing obliges learners to clarify their ideas self consciously.
+This process helps you to follow through your learning step-by-step, understanding the stages in it and the way you personally learn.

--Here you can find our advice on how to use the different resources at the Multilingual Centre and the Multimedia Language Centre in an autonomous way!
+-Here is some advice on how to use the various resources at the Multilingual Centre and the Multimedia Language Centre in an autonomous way!

 You learn everywhere: on the street, watching a film, chatting with others.

 The choice of where to study however, also depends on the resources chosen.
-Studying from a book or computer, or practising pronunciation are perhaps more suitable in a quiet, comfortable place so that it is possible to take notes or record your voice.
-On the other hand, it is possible to practise vocabulary or oral comprehension, even on a train or bus, using audio and video material.
+Studying from a book or computer, or practising pronunciation are perhaps best done in a quiet, comfortable place, so that you can to take notes or record your voice.
+On the other hand, it is possible to practice vocabulary or oral comprehension, even on a train or bus, using audio and video material.

-The Multilingual Centre in Bolzano and the Multimedia Language Centre in Merano provide technologies, resources, staff and knowledge aiming to accompany its users in learning one or more languages autonomously.
+The Multilingual Centre in Bolzano and the Multimedia Language Centre in Merano provide technologies, resources, staff and knowledge designed to accompany users in learning one or more languages autonomously.

-The results of autonomous learning depend essentially on the constancy and the ability of the learner to rationalise on their mistakes, in order to learn in a more targeted and conscious way.
-The conditions to succeed are a careful observation, a critical reflection and a sincere evaluation, as well as the willingness to obtain the best results from their learning experiences.
-Fundamental therefore:
+Success in autonomous learning depends essentially on learners' constancy and ability to capitalise on their mistakes in order to learn in a more targeted and conscious way.
+Success comes from careful observation, critical reflection and sincere evaluation, as well as readiness to obtain the best results from learning experiences.
+It is, therefore, fundamentally important:

-Not being afraid of making mistakes but learning from them;
+not to be afraid of making mistakes but learn from them;

-Constantly maintaining the desire to learn and not becoming discouraged in the face of obstacles!
+to keep your desire to learn alive and not be discouraged in the face of obstacles!